ALSPraveen/New-repo/README.md

-This is new repo
+!This is new repo
-Added changes
+!Added changes
-Nicelu done.
+!Nicely done.
-New changes are addedd and ready to be pushed to remote.
+!New changes are added and ready to be pushed to remote.
+!Adding diff command.